ISISComputingGroup/ibex_developers_manual/doc/webdashboard/PVWS.md

       `winpty openssl req -newkey rsa:2048 -keyout PRIVATEKEY.key -out MYCSR.csr`

       The answers to the questions it asks can be found by opening the old certificate.
-Store the passphrase you use to encrypt the private key somewhere safe (e.g. keeper) and the privte key in a sensible directory (e.g. `C:\certificates\yyyy-mm`)
+Store the passphrase you use to encrypt the private key somewhere safe (e.g. keeper) and the private key in a sensible directory (e.g. `C:\certificates\yyyy-mm`)
    1. Send the CSR to DI requesting a new certificate (use the group email account)
    1. wait for an email back with a link to the signed certificate
-1. Once we recieve the certificate back, generate a pfx/p12 file (for simplicity, do this on the host)
+1. Once we receive the certificate back, generate a `.pfx`/`.p12` file (for simplicity, do this on the host)
    1. On the host, open the link sent by the certificate provider (`as Certificate (w/ chain), PEM encoded`) and use it to download the certificate to a sensible directory (e.g. `C:\certificates\yyyy-mm`)
    1. Run OpenSSL in that directory using Git Bash to combine the certificate and private key: